-Apple’s remote uses that pesky Lightning to USB-A cable — hopefully, you didn’t accidentally toss it if you upgraded to an iPhone with USB-C. Plug it in using a USB-A wall charger for at least 30 minutes, and try using the remote to turn on the Apple TV unit again.
+Apple’s remote uses that pesky Lightning to USB-A cable (or for 3rd-gen Apple TV 4K owners, a lightning to USB-C cable) — hopefully, you didn’t accidentally toss it if you upgraded to an iPhone with USB-C. Whichever you have, plug it in using a wall charger for at least 30 minutes, and try using the remote to turn on the Apple TV unit again.

 Remember, you can always check the remote’s battery level in the Apple TV settings using the steps below:

 Step 1: Select and press down on the Touch surface to open the Settings app.

 Step 3: Select Remote, which will allow you to see the actual battery percentage.
 Make sure it has enough battery to operate.

 Step 4: Pair the remote again: Check that your Apple TV has power.
 You should see a small, white LED illuminated on the front.
 If not, unplug the power cable, wait six seconds, and then plug it back in.
 You should now see a shining, white LED.

 Step 5: Make sure your TV is turned on, set to the correct HDMI port, and displaying the Apple TV home screen.